Logo

 Is requirements gathering right for us?

-• You are planning to select a new CRM, membership management system or digital platform and want to approach that process with clarity
+• You are planning to select a new technology for example CRM, membership management system, finance or digital platform and want to approach that process with clarity

 • Different teams have different views on what the new system should do, and you need a structured way to build shared understanding and resolve those differences